What You Can Do for Male Frequent Urination

 The most important skill is to find the right muscles.
 Squeeze the muscles you would use to stop yourself from passing gas.
 If you can sense a "pulling up" feeling, that indicates you are using the right muscles for pelvic exercises.

-Try to isolate these muscles without contracting others at the same time.
+Try to isolate this muscle without contracting others at the same time.
 Be sure to continue to breathe as you do these contractions.
 And be sure to pay close attention that you are not tightening your stomach muscles or your buttock muscles while you are practicing.

 Now pull up the pelvic muscles you have discovered and hold that position for 3-5 counts.
 Then relax for 3-5 counts.
 A “set” is 10 repeats of the hold and relax process.
 Start with one set and work toward being able to do 3 sets of 10 repeats.
 The best position is lying down when you first start so you don’t have to struggle against gravity.
 Once you can do 3 sets lying down try them both standing and sitting.